Description and Brand Names

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Biliary blockage, complete—Should not be used in patients with this condition.
+Cirrhosis, decompensated (eg, Child-Pugh class B or C), or history of—Should not be used in patients with this condition.

 Hyperlipidemia (high cholesterol or fats)—Use with caution.
 May make these conditions worse.